CoSchedule Launches Three Brand New Products to Transform the Way Marketers Work: Watch Announcement Video

 You get the point.
 Most types of marketing projects can be broken down into execution, review, and ship stages.
 What changes is simply the verbiage from one project type to the next.

 Supporting effective workflow management requires using the right tools.
-Whether you use task management software, a project management platform, or another type of tool, managing agile processes in general is easier when you have apps to get the job.
+Whether you use task management software, a project management platform, or another type of tool, managing agile processes is easier when you have what you need to get the job done.

-If you choose CoSchedule as your marketing project management platform, you can use Custom Statuses to manage workflows on every project.
+If you choose CoSchedule to organize your marketing, you can use Custom Statuses (available on Professional and Enterprise Content Organizer, Work Organizer, and Marketing Suite plans—see details) to manage workflows on every project.
 They allow you to set customized status labels that match the actual stages of your workflow.

 To get started, find the Custom Status option under Settings:

 Next, type in the name of your desired status, and its corresponding status type: